pressly/goose/README.md

         applies missing (out-of-order) migrations -certfile string
-        file path to root CA's certificates in pem format (only support on mysql) -dir string
+        file path to root CA's certificates in pem format (only support on mysql) -sslcert string
+        file path to SSL certificates in pem format (only support on mysql) -sslkey string
+        file path to SSL key in pem format (only support on mysql) -dir string
         directory with migration files (default ".")
   -h    print help